SchuhBaum/CoopTweaks/ReadMe.md

 ### Description
 Includes various tweaks:
+- (Artificer Stun) Artificer's parry does not stun players.
 - (Deaf Beep) Mutes the tinnitus beep when near explosions.
 - (Item Blinking) Nearby items only blink even you can pick them up.
 - (Release Grasp) Other slugcats stop grabbing you when you press jump.